AtlasOfLivingAustralia/la-pipelines/README.md

 1. Download name matching index from here:  `https://archives.ala.org.au/archives/nameindexes/latest/namematching-20200214.tgz` and unzip to `/data/lucene` and rename `/data/lucene/namematching-20200214` to `/data/lucene/namematching`
 1. Create directory `/data/ala-namematching-service/config`
 1. Copy JSON files from https://github.com/djtfmartin/ala-namematching-service/tree/master/src/main/resources to this directory
 1. Run with `nohup ala-namematching-service/run.sh  &`

-    1. or Run ala-nameMatching-service on docker [port:9179] la-pipeline nees this webservice running on 9179 port Docker only cannot copy files outside home folder to container, so we need to:
+   or run ala-nameMatching-service on docker [port:9179]
+        la-pipeline nees this webservice running on 9179 port Docker only cannot copy files outside home folder to container, so we need to: